 Financial institutions extend credit facilities either for business or personal purposes.
 Information in the credit report is important and serves to assist financial institutions in making informed decisions on credit applications and/or assess the creditworthiness of existing borrowers during the periodic credit review.
 Thus, it is critical that information contained in the credit report is up-to-date and accurate.

 The Credit Bureau plays an important role in credit risk management of banks and in promoting a sound credit culture among Malaysians.
 It is recognised as a major component of a robust financial system infrastructure.
 Increasingly, international investors also take into account the presence of effective and robust risk management systems in an economy when making investment decisions.
 This explains why more and more developing economies are also establishing credit bureaus.
-According to the World Bank survey, a total of 110 countries now have credit bureaus, in one form or another.

 A Credit Bureau supports financial institutions in making informed and responsible lending decisions in a timely manner.
 Information obtained from the Credit Bureau also helps financial institutions to mitigate the possibility of other issues such as fraud cases.